puvie/puvie.github.io/about.markdown

 permalink: /about/
 ---

 Hi!

-My name is Đorđe (anglicised: George, hence the website domain name).
+My name is Đorđe (anglicized: George, hence the website domain name).

 I hold a Bachelor's degree in Food Engineering & Biotechnology.
-Currently, I'm a Master's student in Biochemical Engineering.
-My (academic) interests include process optimisation, microbial fuel cells (esp. in conjunction with, or used as, biosensors), and directed evolution of enzymes.
-I'm also self-learning data science/engineering, as well as machine learning, which I need for some project ideas.
+Currently, I'm a Master's student in Food Engineering (Food & Beverage Management and Quality Control).
+My (academic) interests include process optimization, food hazards and food additives.
+I'm also self-learning some IT stuff (programming and data analysis), which I need for some project ideas.

+My hobbies include going to the gym, traveling, watching movies, and learning German.

-This blog is an aggregation of my thoughts, interests and ideas.
+This blog is an aggregation of my thoughts, interests and ideas in the form of short and concise blog-style bits of text.